hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

 >
 >The reason is that shrinking of fold changes requires that the software can estimate the range of reasonable values for LFC by looking at the distribution of LFCs (particularly the upper quantile of the absolute LFC).
 But there might be precise fold changes which are above this upper quantile, and so the prior is too narrow for the targeted genes.
 The prior might then be a bad assumption for this type of dataset, so it's reasonable to turn it off. *(Response from Mike Love, creator of DESeq2 (http://seqanswers.com/forums/showthread.php?t=49101))*
 >
-> By turning off the prior, the log2 foldchanges would be the same as those calculated by:
+>You can turn off the beta prior when calling the `DESeq()` fucntion: `DESeq(dds, betaPrior=FALSE)`.
+By turning off the prior, the log2 foldchanges would be the same as those calculated by:
 >
 >`log2 (normalized_counts_group1 / normalized_counts_group2)`

 ### Hypothesis testing using the Wald test

-The shrunken LFC estimates are given for each sample group relative to the mean expression of all groups.
+The shrunken LFC estimates are output for each sample group relative to the mean expression of all groups.
 These estimates represent the **model coefficients**, and these coefficients are calculated regardless of the comparison of interest.
 The model coefficients can be viewed with `coefficients(dds)` to explore the strength of the effect for each factor group relative the overall mean for every gene.

-Generally we are interested in the LFC estimates relative to other sample groups instead of to the mean expression of all groups.
+However, generally we are interested in the LFC estimates relative to other sample groups instead of to the mean expression of all groups.
 To do this, we must test if the difference in the log2 fold changes between groups is zero.
 To determine whether the difference in shrunken LFC estimates differs significantly from zero, the **Wald test** is used.
 The Wald test is generally used to make pair-wise comparisons (i.e. compare the LFCs from two different conditions).

+#### Creating contrasts

 To indicate to DESeq2 the two groups we want to compare, we can use **contrasts** to perform differential expression testing using the Wald test.

-Contrasts can be provided to DESeq2 a couple of different ways:
+Contrasts can be provided to DESeq2 a few different ways:

 1. Automatically DESeq2 will use the base factor level of the condition of interest as the base for statistical testing.
 2. Using the `results()` function, specify the factor and it's levels you would like to compare: `results(dds, contrast=c("sex", "F", "M"))`.
 The level given last is the base level for the comparison.
 3. Instead of giving the factor and levels as a vector, you can create a list using the factor levels given in `resultsNames()`.
 The level given last is the base level for the comparison.
-For example, if the output of `resultsNames(dds)` is "sexF", "sexM", then you could write the contrast as follows:
+For example, if the output of `resultsNames(dds)` is `"sexF", "sexM"`, then you could write the contrast as follows:

 	```r